Please bear with us while we update this page.

-Our curriculum is built around stimulating the children's natural curiosity in learning.
+Our curriculum is built around stimulating the children's natural curiosity in learning and following their own interests.

 Our English curriculum is designed to support and allow children to achieve the overarching aims of the 2014 National Curriculum.
 They are: